-Let me start off by stressing the following list is comprised of eight ways to get paid for smoking weed except for having a job in the cannabis industry, such as a budtender or product designer.
-I assume if you are working for Bloom Farms they are paying you.
+Let me start off by stressing the following list is comprised of twelve ways to get paid for smoking weed except for having a job in the cannabis industry, such as a budtender or product designer.
+I assume if you are working for Berner’s Cookies brand he is paying you.

 Additionally, a few entries on this list will require you to have a large social media following, although a modest one should work just as well.
-The key here is exposure, meaning getting your brand of “dankness” into as many people’s system as possible.
+The key here is exposure–meaning getting your brand of “dankness” into as many people’s systems as possible.

 Post Original Pot Pics On Social Media

 Got a camera?
 Of course you don’t.
-Who the hell besides a photographer has a camera anymore?
+Who besides a professional photographer has a camera anymore?
 But you do have a phone, right?
 Hopefully, it’s relatively smart, as a flip phone won’t cut it for this method to work.

-First step: sign up for the following social media accounts– Tumblr, Pinterest, Instagram, Facebook, Twitter.
-Another site you may have heard of, Reddit is an option, as are many others–I’ll leave it up to you to decide which ones are most effective.
+First step: sign up for the following social media accounts– Tumblr, Pinterest, Instagram, Facebook, and Twitter.
+Other sites you may have heard of, Reddit and Quora are also options, as are many others–I’ll leave it up to you to later decide which are the most effective.

 Got those original pot pics sorted out?
 Great.
-Post them to the above social media sites with a cannabis-related affiliate URL linked in.
+Post them to the above social media sites with a cannabis-related affiliate URL attached.
 Your affiliate link could be an Amazon product or a cannabis affiliate or any affiliate link for that matter.
-Since they are original pictures, they will be shown throughout search engine results and you will soon be making passive income from purchases made through your affiliate link.
+Since they are original pictures, they will be shown throughout search engine results and you will soon be making “passive income” from purchases made through your affiliate link.

 There’s a bit more to this process (feel free to reach out to me for tips) but the key here is trial and error.
-If you’re not seeing results from one pic post another.
+If you’re not seeing results from one platform, use another.
 Also, don’t feel you need to stick to pot pics.
 You could post pics of bongs or cannabis gear, for example, and still use the aforementioned method.
-In my experience, folks on social media respond very well to meme’s, videos and anything that provides informative value.
+In my experience, folks on social media respond very well to memes, videos and anything that provides informative value.

 Be a 420 Blogger